Search

 • Milk and other dairy foods: Labradors shouldn’t take these due to their lactose content.
 Dogs don’t have enough lactase enzymes to digest dairy products.

-• Nuts: You want your dog to stay away from nuts, especially pecans, almonds, and walnuts which contain high amounts of fats and oils.
+• Nuts: You want your dog to avoid nuts, especially pecans, almonds, and walnuts, which contain high amounts of fats and oils.

 • Salty snacks: These snacks can cause sodium ion poisoning.

-• Alcoholic beverages and food products: That’s because alcohol decreases your dog’s control and coordination and affects the working of the Central Nervous System.
+• Alcoholic beverages and food products: Alcohol decreases your dog’s control and coordination and affects the working of the Central Nervous System.

 • Coffee and chocolate: They contain methylxanthines, a substance that can trigger diarrhea.